REX-Computing/unumjl/readme.md

 are implemented directly, for efficiency purposes, actual hardware should use "essentially these" as manifestation.

-The functions avoid side-effects to respect paralellism.
+The functions avoid side-effects to respect parallelism.
 A future version might implement "modular calculation units" with pre-allocated memory that more closely emulates static computational requirements for hardware (this will be the strategy for the C version) - but doing so will explicitly not be parallel unless each